6egic/smart-contract-audit-in-practice/readme.md

 ## Due Diligence
 Start of by stating due diligence to the readers interested in the concerned business proposition.<br>
-Make sure that the readers of the audit are <b>AWARE</b> of the types of phishing and scamming attempts circulating in the crypto space and that they are <b>INFORMED</b> that this audit report covers <b>JUST</b> the smart contracts presented in the overview section and <b>NOTHING</b> else. <br>
+Make sure that the readers of the audit are <b>aware</b> of the types of phishing and scamming attempts circulating in the crypto space and that they are <b>informed</b> that this audit report covers <b>just</b> the smart contracts presented in the overview section and <b>nothing</b> else. <br>

-This means that the readers should be <b>ENCOURAGED</b> to check if the source code of the included smart contracts <b>MATCHES</b> the ones on etherscan.
-In addition, that any contract addresses published on media channels by the concerned business, is <b>IDENTIcAL</b> to the ones declared in the audit report, this is to maximize the <b>SAFETY</b> of the reader.
+This means that the readers should be <b>encouraged</b> to check if the source code of the included smart contracts <b>matches</b> the ones on etherscan.
+In addition, that any contract addresses published on media channels by the concerned business, is <b>identical</b> to the ones declared in the audit report, this is to maximize the <b>safety</b> of the reader.

 ## Limitations
-Next, make sure to state that the Audit report focuses <b>SOLELY</b> on the source code of the smart contracts and that you as an auditor express <b>NO OPINION</b> of concerned the business proposition or the individuals involved in the operating business.
+Next, make sure to state that the Audit report focuses <b>solely</b> on the source code of the smart contracts and that you as an auditor express <b>no opinion</b> of concerned the business proposition or the individuals involved in the operating business.

 ## Overview of audit
 Start of by declaring the practitioner/author of the audit and the time of execution/delivery. <br>
-Notice the reader about the <b>INTENTS</b> of the audit, which is to highlight any discovered weaknesses and that you cannot <b>GUARANTEE</b> a completely bugfree code. <br>
+Notice the reader about the <b>intents</b> of the audit, which is to highlight any discovered weaknesses and that you cannot <b>guarantee</b> a completely bugfree code. <br>
 Next should be an overview of the smart contracts which will be audited. <br> This is accomplished by giving a summary of their purpose and a link to their existence on etherscan.